kennytm/rfcs/text/0000-dyn-type/31-Custom-DST-from-scratch.md

     * C strings are supposed to be passed to C libraries, and thus our custom DST should consider how it works with *FFI*.

-3. Support using WTF-8 slice (`OsStr` on Windows) with the `Pattern` 2.0 API (a better [RFC #1309]), i.e. it should be valid to slice a surrogate pair in half.

-4. Support changing the `OsStr` representation on Windows as a union of `str` and `[u16]`, while keeping the ability to slice the `OsStr` (inspired by [this discussion thread][i.rlo/6277])
+3. Support changing the `OsStr` representation on Windows as a union of `str` and `[u16]`, while keeping the ability to slice the `OsStr` (inspired by [this discussion thread][i.rlo/6277])

-5. Support bit slice (indicated by [this comment][RFC #1524/comment 5527])
+4. Support bit slice (indicated by [this comment][RFC #1524/comment 5527])

-6. Support Pascal strings, length-prefixed arrays, and C-style flexible array structures.
+5. Support Pascal strings, length-prefixed arrays, and C-style flexible array structures.

-7. Support turning most fat pointers into thin pointers (inspired by [this comment][RFC #1909/comment 1432]).
+6. Support turning most fat pointers into thin pointers (inspired by [this comment][RFC #1909/comment 1432]).

-8. Allow using the same custom DST construct to cover existing DSTs: slices, trait objects and foreign types (`extern type`, [RFC #1861]).
+7. Allow using the same custom DST construct to cover existing DSTs: slices, trait objects and foreign types (`extern type`, [RFC #1861]).

     * Be aware that the *alignment* of trait object depends on the metadata value.
     * Be also aware that foreign types has no size or alignment even at runtime.

+8. Allows a stopgap experimentation for multi-trait objects like `&dyn (Read + Write)` before choosing the actual representation in the language itself.

-9. Ensure unsized struct still works with all custom DSTs mentioned above.
+8. Ensure unsized struct still works with all custom DSTs mentioned above.

-10. Ensure `&T`, `*const T`, `Box<T>` and `Rc<T>` work properly, if not simpler.
+9. Ensure `&T`, `*const T`, `Box<T>` and `Rc<T>` work properly, if not simpler.

-11. Ensure existing code taking `T: ?Sized` keep compiling even after introducing custom DSTs.
+10. Ensure existing code taking `T: ?Sized` keep compiling even after introducing custom DSTs.

-12. Investigate the possibility of unsized *enum*.
+11. Investigate the possibility of unsized *enum*.

-13. Investigate how to *allocate* a custom DST besides unsizing.
+12. Investigate how to *allocate* a custom DST besides unsizing.

     * For instance, a `Box<CStr>` cannot be constructed through unsizing.

+13. Reduce the need of `unsafe` annotations when working with custom DST.

+    * This means we restrict the flexibility of custom DSTs so that the compiler can impose safety checks on it.

 [i.rlo/6277]: https://internals.rust-lang.org/t/make-std-os-unix-ffi-osstrext-cross-platform/6277
 [RFC #1524/comment 5527]: https://github.com/rust-lang/rfcs/pull/1524#issuecomment-281415527